telerik/kendo-themes/packages/default/README.md

 ### Documenting Variables

-The variables for customizing the Default theme are listed in the `docs/customization.md` article which is auto-generated.
+The variables for customizing the Default theme are listed in the `docs/customization.md` article.
+This article is generated from the SCSS source files through the `npm run api` script.

-To change its layout or the front meter of the text in the table, you need to:

-1. Implement the changes in the `build/customization.md.hbs` source file.
-1. Run the `npm run api` command to populate the `docs/customization.md` file.

-Note that the building process checks whether the content of the source files and the documentation correspond to each other, so make sure you commit the changes from both locations.

-To implement the description of the variables, use triple-slash comments (`///`).
+To document a variable, use triple-slash comments (`///`) before its definition.

     /// Variable description
     $foo: 42 !default;

-To group the variables, use the `@group` directive.
+To group variables together, use the `@group` directive.

     /// Variable description
     /// @group random
     $foo: 42 !default;

+    /// Another variable description
+    /// @group random
+    $bar: 1024 !default;

+After making changes to the documentation, generate the help topic with `npm run api` and commit it.

+To change the layout or the front meter of generated help topic, change the `build/customization.md.hbs` source file and run `npm run api` to generate the `docs/customization.md` file.